 1- Cashflow analysis and Risk management

 Knowing the state of your finances is extremely important in the present scenario.
 Having a proper analysis done of your cashflow would help you know about how much cash you have at hand to pay to your creditors as well as how much is available towards stock.
 Taking a proper inventory will keep you from over stocking as well.
 Furthermore, having an account experienced in risk management would be useful in determining what risks you are prepared to take and how to avoid taking risks that you aren’t comfortable with and hence, planning your business’ finances accordingly.
-Accountants like Doshi Accountants have experienced accountants that are capable not only of managing the books but also providing you integral advice on the same, taking things a step further and more in your business’ favour.
+Accountancy firms like Doshi Accountants, have qualified and experienced accountants in London who are capable not only of managing the books but also providing you integral advice on the same, taking things a step further and more in your business’ favour.

 2- Granted that there’s accounting software but can you do your accounts by yourself?